MaurizioBrioschi/jetForm/README.md

 jetForm
 =======

-Simple framework application to create dinamic and validated form
+Simple framework application to create dinamic and validated form in 2 seconds.